CharlesWiltgen/how-to-podcast/editing.md

 Because it’s free, [**Audacity**](http://www.audacityteam.org/) is popular “starter” editor.
 But as an old-style “destructive”[^1] audio editor, it’s a poor choice.

-[^1]: “Destructive” means that the source files are written over with every save.
-Compared to a modern non-destructive editor, this makes undoing or adjusting edits much harder, and increases the chance of data loss.

 * It teaches poor habits that users will have to overcome when the time comes to learn a “real” editor, and makes that transition more difficult.

-* Because editing is destructive, data loss is a much more common occurance with Audacity than it is with modern audio editors.
-This can be mitigated by always saving to new projects.
+* “Destructive” means that the source files are written over with every save, which means that data loss is a much more common occurance with Audacity than it is with modern audio editors.
+This can be mitigated by saving early and often.

+* Since source media is being thrown away with every edit, undoing or adjusting edits (other than the most recent one) is nearly impossible.

 If you use Audacity, it's best to a modern, non-destructive editor as quickly as is practical.